cbc-faruhn/uBackend/README.md

 Make sure to write down the credentials and add the QR-Code/Token Secret to your favorite Authenticator app!

-To prevent this behavior, uBackend must be started with the Argument --noAdmin.
+To prevent this behavior, uBackend must be started with the Argument --noAdmin or a user with the username "admin" must be created in the config file.
+If you  choose create a user, you don't need to assign any roles to it.
+This way you can effectively disable the default admin user.

 ### Authentication